-Your data will be saved under a unique code number.
+Your registration data will be saved under a unique code number.
 Using this code number, the data collector will periodically collect those medical data that are relevant to national HIV monitoring.
 These are data relating to your medical history, your HIV diagnosis, your treatment, the progress or course of your infection, and any other directly or indirectly related infections and diseases.
 Each time you visit the outpatient clinic, these data are recorded in your medical file by the HIV treating physician or HIV nursing consultant.
+Your medical data will be separately stored from your registration data.